 - In a small saucepan over medium heat, heat up both kinds of milk, bringing them to a scald ( just before boiling point).
 It should be steaming and hot to the touch.

 - While milk heats, place matcha powder, maple syrup, and vanilla bean paste (if using) in the bottom of the mug.
-Add 1 tbsp of milk (it does not have to be hot) and whisk together using a matcha whisk until a thick, uniform paste has formed.
+Add 1 tablespoon of milk (it does not have to be hot) and whisk together using a matcha whisk until a thick, uniform paste has formed.

 - Once the milk is hot, pour it into your mug and whisk again until the paste is completely and evenly dispersed into the milk.